Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Introduction

-Authenticating your application, users, and principals is an integral part of working with the Azure Client Libraries.
+Authenticating your application, users, and principals is an integral part of working with the Azure client libraries.
 The Azure Identity library provides multiple ways to gain access to the Azure services, each with a flexible configuration that covers most scenarios.
-While we have example code in [JavaScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/javascript) and [TypeScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/typescript) that cover the basic authentication scenarios, in this document, we will go over several use cases of Identity with greater context and links to the underlying authentication flows and other available documentation.
+There is sample code in [JavaScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/javascript) and [TypeScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/typescript) to cover the basic authentication scenarios.
+This document covers several use cases of Identity with greater context and links to the underlying authentication flows and other available documentation.

 ## Authenticating client-side browser applications

-For client-side applications running in the browser, the `InteractiveBrowserCredential` provides the most direct user authentication experience and is the only credential type that we support in the browser.
-To get started, you need to register your application in the Microsoft identity platform and set the proper permissions.
+For client-side applications running in the browser, the `InteractiveBrowserCredential` provides the most direct user authentication experience.
+It's the only credential type that we support in the browser.
+To get started, register your application in the Microsoft Identity platform and set the proper permissions.

 - [Register a single page application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the Microsoft identity platform
 - Configure the app registration with a redirect URI to specify where the Microsoft identity platform should redirect the client along with any security tokens.